Soft BIBD and Product Gradient Codes: Soft BIBD Gradient Codes

 \item In order for each pair of columns $1 \le i<j \le n$ to have $\lambda$ intersections on average, the distribution on the entries in columns $i$ and $j$ must satisfy

 \item Since $p(x^n)$ is a probability distribution, it must satisfy

 \end{enumerate}

 Now the problem of finding $p(x^n)$ reduces to finding a non-negative solution to the linear system $A\bm p = \bm b$.
-We arrange the linear system so that equation~\eqref{eqn:ltp} corresponds to first row of $A$, equations~\eqref{eqn:L} correspond to the next $n$ rows, followed by $\binom{n}{2}$ rows from equations~\eqref{eqn:lambda}.
+We arrange the linear system so that~\eqref{eqn:ltp} corresponds to first row of $A$, \eqref{eqn:L} corresponds to the next $n$ rows, and~\eqref{eqn:lambda} corresponds to the remaining $\binom{n}{2}$ rows of $A$.
 Observe that $A$ is an $\left( 1+n+\binom{n}{2} \right) \times 2^n $ binary matrix, whose entries are the coefficients of $p(x^n)$ in equations~\eqref{eqn:L},~\eqref{eqn:lambda}, and~\eqref{eqn:ltp}.
 The entry in row $i \in [2^n]$ of $\bm p$ is $p(x^n)$, where $x^n$ is the binary expansion of $i-1$.
 Lastly, $\bm b$ is a column vector with $\left( 1+n+\binom{n}{2} \right)$ entries, where the first entry is $1$, the next $n$ entries are $l/k$, and the remaining entries are $\lambda/k$.
 The system for size $n=3$ is shown below:

 The main theorem of this section provides the parameters $n,k,l$ and $\lambda$ for which a non-negative solution $p(x^n)$ to the system $A \bm p = \bm b$ exists.